lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 Conceptually, going monorepo seems pretty straightforward.
 You only need to put all your code into one repository, right?

-In reality, there are many things to take into account so it's not exactly easy.
+In reality, there are many things to take into account if you want to reap all the benefits of putting all your projects in the same repo.

-If you have an old codebase with lots of project, the migration to a monorepo will not be trivial because each repository is its own little world of configuration, version control history, and so on.
+If you have an old codebase with lots of project, the migration to a monorepo is not trivial because each repository has its own little world of configuration, version control history, and so on.

-In most cases, there's also an educational cost because monorepo is not as common as it could be so many developers, especially those that only worked in early stage startups, have never worked with a monorepo before.
+In most cases, there's also an educational cost because monorepo is not as common as it could be so many developers, especially those that only worked in early stage startups, may have never worked with a monorepo before.

-The irony of this being early-stage startups would benefit quite a bit from the simplicity of having all the code into one place even if they would not use any particular technique or tool.
+The irony of this being that early-stage startups would benefit quite a bit from the simplicity of a monorepo.

+Even if they would not use any particular technique or tool.
 Literally just having all the code in one place would help.
 More on this later.

 The most difficult part of going monorepo is the tooling which is why I structured the article so that the discussion about tooling is toward the end.

-It's easier to discuss what you're looking for from tooling once you're familiar with some benefits of this approach.
+It's easier to discuss what you would need from tooling once you're familiar with some benefits of this approach.

-Let's start from where a new project would start: setting it up.
+Let's start where a new project would start: setting it up.

 ## Setup costs

 There's a lot going on when creating a new project.
-A typical setup involves lots of what I call "project infrastructure":
+A typical setup involves implementing what I call "project infrastructure":

-- build scripts
+- Build scripts
-- test scripts
+- Test scripts
-- deployment scripts
+- Deployment scripts
-- collaborators
+- Permissions for version control

-It doesn't seem much but it adds up very quickly as an organisation grows.
-The best part: it's mostly done by copy and paste of existing setup.
+It doesn't seem much but it adds up very quickly in a growing organisation.
+On top of that, it's mostly done by copy and paste of existing setup.

 The problems with a polyrepo (as in the opposite of a monorepo.
-I stole the naming from [https://monorepo.tools](https://monorepo.tools)) is that the setup cost doesn't decrease as much as you'd expect from a copy and paste process (or maybe exactly because it works like that :)).
+I stole the naming from [https://monorepo.tools](https://monorepo.tools)) is that the setup cost doesn't decrease as much as you'd expect from a copy and paste process (or maybe exactly because of that?).

 Furthermore, any update to the project infrastructure needs to be manually replicated to any relevant project.

 The monorepo approach is quite different.

-First off, there's no setup costs for collaboration.
+First off, there's no setup costs for version control.
 The new projects ends up in the same repository you're already using.
+It seems too obvious but I'd be surprised to hear you have never seen wasted time thanks to faulty permissions setup.

 Project infrastructure costs are high if the project introduced new languages or frameworks (often less of a problem that a language) to the repo.

+While this scenario feels like its polyrepo counterpart, the way it plays out is generally different.

-This is a side-effect I love about monorepo: only widely approved languages and frameworks receive "official" support in the monorepo.
+Only some languages and frameworks receive "official" support in the monorepo which teams tend to be more conservative regarding new technology.

-It makes organisational design of growing teams easier so you don't run into surprises like "that new project is build in X" where X is a 3 weeks old language or framework anymore.

-Monorepo tend to be more conservative regarding new technology because everyone wants to move fast but no one wants to spend days (sometimes weeks) _before_ they can write a single line of code using shiny new tech.
+Everyone wants to move fast but no one wants to spend days (sometimes weeks) _before_ they can achieve the same developer experience they're used to with "approved" languages and framework a single line of code using shiny new tech.

+I'm using quotes for official and approved because I have seen this happening mostly implicitly.

 ## One version to rule them all

-As soon as a codebase is made of more than one project, questions about versions
+As soon as a codebase consists of more than one project, questions about versions should arise:
-arise:

 - Should project B use the same version of library X used in project A?
-- Should we allow a new version of language Y in project B?
+- Should we allow a new version of language Y in project C?

-I say "questions arise" but, in my personal experience, they're never really asked in a polyrepo setup.
-After all in a polyrepo each project is its own little world.
+I say "questions should arise" but, in my personal experience, they're never really asked in a polyrepo setup.
+After all, each project is its own little world.

 The larger the organisation (therefore the codebase), the more frequent diverging versions are.

-To be fair you may run into the same problem with a monorepo if you do nothing about it.
-But the beauty of a monorepo approach is that you can put simple constraints in place with a relatively low effort.
-So you can ensure version management doesn't get out of hand.
+You may also run into the same problem within a monorepo.
+But the beauty of a monorepo approach is that you can put simple and strong constraints in place with a relatively low effort.

-You can have your build tools only support one version of library X and language
-Y. In the end, these questions about versions do not rise in this context either but the reasons and the  end results are different.
+In this case, you can "lift up" dependencies from projects and share them across the whole code base.
+One version of a given dependency for all the projects.
+Some [tools](https://github.com/bazelbuild/rules_jvm_external) work like this by default.
+I would argue they're "right" this is a better default for dependencies.

+With this constraint in place, dependencies versions literally can't diverge.

-If your build tools only support, say, Java 17 then all the projects will to support Java 17.
+It's also true of languages versions.
+For example, say your build tools only support Java 17, then all the Java projects will support Java 17.
 Yes, it's that simple.

 This idea is often met with some resistance by developers because they find the constraint too strong.
-In practice though, I haven't met any strong arguments in favour of multiple versions of the same dependency or language.
+In practice, I haven't met any strong arguments in favour of multiple versions of the same language.
+There may be some exceptions for dependencies.

-It gets even more interesting with internal dependencies.
+This one version approach even more interesting with internal dependencies.
 In a polyrepo setup, internal libraries must be treated like they were a public library.
 They need a release cycle.

-In a monorepo setup, you can have keep the whole company on the latest (and only) version of a given library.
+In a monorepo setup, you can have keep the whole company on the latest and only version of a given internal library.

-This constraint is pretty strong.
-But that's the point.

-It makes sure that whoever changes the API of an internal library is also responsible for changing all caller sites.
-People have to feel strongly about some API for paying that cost.
+This constraint ensures that whoever changes the API of an internal library is also responsible for changing all caller sites.

 One version of everything in the codebase will slow down adoption of new shiny things.
 Which, of course, is a good thing.

-On the other hand, some version upgrades have to happen really fast.
-The most obvious example is security upgrades of external dependencies.
+Sometimes though some upgrades have to happen really fast.
+The obvious example is security upgrades of external dependencies.

 In a polyrepo, you'd have to do the same things in every single project relying on a dependency.